CDRT/mk_docs/docs/ref/bios/settings/thinkstation/harddiskpass.md

 1. **Enabled** – Default.
 2. Disabled.

+!!! info ""
-!> When `Disabled`, system allows SID authentication in TCG storage device at the next boot only, but not subsequent boots.
+    When `Disabled`, system allows SID authentication in TCG storage device at the next boot only, but not subsequent boots.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|